build-on-aws/content/foundational/which-data-storage-option-do-i-choose/index.md

 ---
-title: Which Data Storage Option Do I Choose
+title: Which Data Storage Option Should I Choose?
 description: How to choose a data storage solution based on a scenario
 tags:
     - data storage